YourCH0ICE/CTF-Write-ups/0xL4ugh CTF 24/Gamer-5.md

 Exmaple: 0xL4ugh{C:**\fileName.ext_0_127.0.0.1:1337_HackerAwyyy_DD-MM-YYYY_HH:MM:SS}
 ```

 So.
 I have a file from the first task "Gamer-1".

-It's a zip archive which I'll use to find the answers.
+It's a zip archive which have inside the all of the system files and folder, and in this archive we have a log files.
-I was working with logs and files of the victim system

 <h2>Solution:</h2>